Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 You will nede to install and compile sambamba v 0.7.1 from source, and set up your local install to load as a module.

-Edit the variable 'round' in `bsv-R1-S10_bqsr_merge_SAMbamba.sh`.

-Edit the PBS directives (project, lstorage), 'round' variable and adjust resources in `bsv-R1-S10_bqsr_merge_SAMbamba_run_parallel.pbs`.
+Adjust resources in `bsv-R1-S10_bqsr_merge_SAMbamba_run_parallel.pbs`.
 For mammalian samples up to ~ 30X coverage, allow 14 normalbw CPUs per task, or 24 normal.
 For normal, request 4 CB mem per CPU requested, or number of nodes X 191 GB.
 For normalbw, request 9 GB mem per CPU, or number of nodes X 255 GB (whole nodes only can be requested for Gadi jobs >1 node).
 Check that the variable 'CPN' is set to 28 for normalbw or 48 for normal.
 Then run the following:

 ```{bash BQSR 1d sambamba run}